arighi/virtme-ng/README.md

 =======================

-It is possible to recompile and test out-of-tree kernel modules inside the KernelCraft kernel, simply by building them against the kernel source directory `~/.kernelcraft`.
+It is possible to recompile and test out-of-tree kernel modules inside the KernelCraft kernel, simply by building them against the local directory of the kernel git repository that was used to build and run the kernel.

 Credits
 =======